jeffb4real/ovensensorweb/README.md

 ### Activate your Virtual Environment

-__TODO: not sure if you strictly have to be anywhere to activate and use this my-env__

-Do this from _within_ the mysite project directory:
+Do this from _within_ the mysite project root directory:

 	Mac / Unix
 	$ source ../my-venv/bin/activate